openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 - Error: Critical issues that prevent the validation process from proceeding correctly:
   - Invalid or inaccessible file paths for the rules, data, or reference files.
   - Errors encountered while parsing the rules file.
-  - Failures during the execution of column-level, value-level, or second-order validation rules against the data.
+  - Failures during execution of column-level, value-level, or second-order validation rules against the data.

 Here is the log from validating data table in [Appendix C](#appendix-c) against the simple rule set.
 ```dsl